Powersource/dat-offchain-ipfs/readme.md

 ## Trying it out

-In on terminal/on one computer, create a dir `test-content/` with some files in it.
+In one terminal/on one computer, create a dir `test-content/` with some files in it.
 Run `node examples/host.js`

 Take the dat link that host.js prints to another terminal/computer and run `node examples/seed.js <the dat link>`